 Other improvements have been added to the F-15 fleet:

-The Strike Eagle's LANTIRN targeting pod underwent its own series of upgrades, but has now been replaced by the Lockheed Martin AN/AAQ-33 Sniper pod, a which provides improved sensors with greater zoom capabilities and a stabilization system to allow targeting from greater standoff ranges.
+The Strike Eagle's LANTIRN targeting pod underwent its own series of upgrades, but has been replaced by the Lockheed Martin AN/AAQ-33 Sniper pod, which provided improved sensors with greater zoom capabilities and a stabilization system to allow targeting from greater standoff ranges.
 At last notice, the LANTIRN navigation pod was still in use.

 In early 2002, the USAF authorized implementation of a radar system upgrade for the service's F-15C fighters, replacing existing APG-63 and APG-70 sets with the improved APG-63(V)1, developed by Raytheon and fitted to some F-15A/Bs as mentioned earlier.
-The APG-63(V)1 provides the same range and sensitivity as the sets it replaces, but it is much more reliable, and also has more computing throughput and memory.
+The APG-63(V)1 provided the same range and sensitivity as the sets it replaced, but it was much more reliable, and also had more computing power and memory.

 The USAF has gone on to further upgrades of the AN/APG-63 using an "active electronic scanned array (AESA)" system, featuring an antenna that is actually made up of a matrix of programmable "transmit-receive (TR)" modules.
 The modules can be configured to operate in a flexible range of radar operating modes, or perform communications and countermeasures tasks.
 Several different tasks can actually be performed at once by allocating a subset of the TR modules in the array to each function.
 A total of 18 F-15Cs, known as "Golden Eagles", were fitted with the AN/APG-63(V)2 AESA radar and evaluated in service for several years.

-This model was followed by the improved AN/APG-63(V)3, which has generally the same capabilities, but is lighter, more efficient, and more reliable.
-Although the Lockheed Martin F-22A Raptor was supposed to generally replace the F-15 over the long run, in 2010 production of the expensive Raptor was halted at 187 aircraft, meaning that the F-15 still has to soldier on in the air combat role -- and as a result, the Air Force is upgrading 167 F-15C/D machines to the V3 standard.
+This model was followed by the improved AN/APG-63(V)3, which had generally the same capabilities, but was lighter, more efficient, and more reliable.
+Although the Lockheed Martin F-22A Raptor was supposed to generally replace the F-15 over the long run, in 2010 production of the expensive Raptor was halted at 187 aircraft, meaning that the F-15 still has to soldier on in the air combat role -- and as a result, the Air Force decided to upgrade 167 F-15C/D machines to the V3 standard.
 Initial redeliveries were in 2010.
-Eagle pilots who have got their hands on an AESA radar call it "phenomenal" in its capabilities, and also appreciate the fact that it doesn't need hydraulic actuation, which was a weak point of its predecessors.
+Eagle pilots who have got their hands on an AESA radar called it "phenomenal" in its capabilities, and also appreciated the fact that it doesn't need hydraulic actuation, which was a weak point of its predecessors.

-* The Strike Eagle has obtained a specialized pod as well, the Northrop Grumman "AN/ASQ-236", which is an AESA SAR unit, intended for all-weather ground surveillance.
+* The Strike Eagle has obtained a specialized pod as well, the Northrop Grumman "AN/ASQ-236" -- an AESA SAR unit, intended for all-weather ground surveillance.
 Unlike the Talon Hate pod, the AN/ASQ-236 is a fully operational system, having been introduced to service with the F-15E in 2009.
 Its precise capabilities are classified.

-There is work in progress to upgrade the Strike Eagle to an AESA, the Raytheon AN/APG-82(V)1, which leverages off the AN/APG-79 AESA radar developed for the Northrop Grumman F/A-18E/F Super Hornet, and the AN/APG-63(V)3.
+There is an ongoing program to upgrade the Strike Eagle to an AESA, the Raytheon AN/APG-82(V)1, which leverages off the AN/APG-79 AESA radar developed for the Northrop Grumman F/A-18E/F Super Hornet, and the AN/APG-63(V)3.
 The first Strike Eagle to be upgraded to the AN/APG-82(V)1 performed its initial flight in its new configuration in early 2011.
 The radar will provide support for the AIM-120D AMRAAM to give the F-15E enhanced air-to-air capability.

-The Strike Eagle will also get the new mission computer, EPAWSS defensive countermeasures system, digital video recorder, Mode 5 IFF, and support of new munitions -- notably the AIM-9X.
+The Strike Eagle will also get the new mission computer, digital video recorder, Mode 5 IFF, and support of new munitions -- notably the AIM-9X.
+Although EPAWSS was dropped for the F-15C update, the Strike Eagle will get the new countermeasures system.
 The Air Force intends to maintain the Strike Eagle air fleet at current levels.

 * Incidentally, with the acquisition of McDonnell Douglas by Boeing in the late 1990s, the F-15 is now the Boeing F-15.
 Boeing continued with update efforts, and in fact displayed a "stealthy" variant of the F-15E in 2009, named the "F-15 Silent Eagle (F-15SE)", leading to initial flight of a demonstrator in July 2010.

 The major feature of the "Stealth Eagle", as it was nicknamed, was a new design of CFT, which looked much like the old CFT except for lacking external stores attachments and adding twin internal weapons bays, permitting stealthy carriage of four weapons.
-The top bay in the CFT could store a single AMRAAM, AIM-9, or 225-kilogram (500-pound) JDAM; or two 112-kilogram (250-pound) laser-guided "Small Diameter Bombs".
+The top bay in the CFT could store a single AMRAAM, AIM-9, or 225-kilogram (500-pound) JDAM; or two 112-kilogram (250-pound) laser-guided "Small Diameter Bombs (SDB)".
 The bottom bay could handle these stores or a 450-kilogram (1,000-pound) JDAM.
-The CFT could still carry 2,842-liters (750 US gallons) of fuel.
+The CFT could still carry 2,842 liters (750 US gallons) of fuel.

 The stealth CFTs could be unbolted and swapped with conventional CFTs to permit more fuel and heavy external warload.
 The stealth CFTs could be obtained or license-built for retrofit to existing F-15s.